nadershamma/nadershamma.com/content/_index.md

 hero_info = "Here you will find my thoughts and musing on building software products, business practices and entrepreneurship."
 +++

-I'm software engineer, entrepreneur, published academic and conference speaker.
+I'm Nader; a software engineer, entrepreneur, published academic and conference speaker.
 I'm passionate about building good software and products that help to improve people's lives.
 I firmly believe technology should be built for the benefit of society and the people who use it and I take a keen interest in the relationship we have with technology.